 Is Haldol a Benzodiazepine?

 No. Haldol is not a benzodiazepine.
 Benzodiazepines are thought to primarily influence a neurotransmitter called GABA.
-Haldol is a dopamine blocker but the precise mechanism of how it works is as yet not fully understood.
+Haldol is a dopamine blocker but the precise mechanism of how it works is as yet not fully understood.24

 Should Haloperidol Injections Always Be Monitored?

-It is easier to find a doctor to give Haldol than to find one who knows how to get a patient off the drug safely.
+Many of our clients have expressed that it is easier to find a doctor to give Haldol than to find one who knows how to get a patient off the drug safely.
 The recommended course of action is to find a physician who understands and is familiar with the dynamics of this situation and can help you deal with it properly.

 Please be aware for yourself or a loved one, that the practice of injection can have fatal consequences and heart monitoring should be done where the patient may be at risk of heart failure or other complications.1

 Treatment for Haloperidol Side Effects and Withdrawal

 Alternative to Meds Center welcomes persons who are looking for relief from symptoms that were not adequately resolved with drug-based treatments.